Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 Is any proof required for Section 80U claims?

-The person only needs to submit a medical certificate issued by an authorised person in Form 10-IA at the time of filing an income tax return.
+The person must only submit a medical certificate issued by an authorised person in Form 10-IA when filing an income tax return.
 No other proof is required.

 Is it possible to claim deductions under both Sections 80DD and 80U?